-Issue/driver Present Position → Projection Impact on services Mi itigating plans Changing technology Commitment to provide simple and easy service access. • New technology growth resulting in customer expectation to be able to engage digitally.
+Issue/driver Present Position ➔ Projection rojection Impact on services M Changing technology Commitment to provide simple and easy service access.
+New technology growth resulting in customer expectation to be able to engage digitally.
 Reduced customer satisfaction.
-Demand placed on labour intensive interaction channels. • Application of human centred design in the development of services.
+Demand placed on labour intensive interaction channels.
+Application of human centred design in the development of services.
 Selection of cost-effective digital solutions.

-Digital divide Digital d ivide • Impact of digital first i ncreasing. • Increased time supporting • Invest in support materials creates r estricted digital confidence and for citizens via self-service. access to Need to meet growing demand for capability. informat ion, access to digital device es and Continue to upskill staff devices, and skills information.
-Increased time up-skilling staff. through professional for some e citizens. development.
+Digital divide Digital divide creates restricted access to Impact of digital first increasing.Need to meet growing demand for Increased time supporting digital confidence and capability. • Invest in support materials for citizens via self-service. information, devices, and skills for some citizens. access to digital devices and information.
+Increased time up-skilling staff.
+Continue to upskill staff through professional development.